aconz2/aconz2.github.io/_posts/2024-07-29-container-from-initramfs.md

 I'm no expert here so mistakes beware.

-The overall setup is to use `cloud-hypervisor` to run a `crun` from an initramfs.
+The overall setup is to use `cloud-hypervisor` to run `crun` from an initramfs.
 We pass a squashfs image of the container's rootfs as a virtual disk `/dev/vda` and for this article I've just preloaded the `config.json` with the `process.args` changed to `["gcc", "--version"]` (not shown here, just use `crun spec` to generate a default one and change it).

 I quickly hit a roadblock where `crun` was giving the error `pivot_root: invalid argument` (aka `EINVAL`).
 I did use `--no-pivot` successfully but that is less secure (or perhaps totally unsafe?) since it only uses `chroot` (see [this issue](https://github.com/containers/crun/issues/56) for some info).